Cremuss/blender-data-baker/README.md

 There are many misconceptions about the **cost of UV maps**, with some claiming that each additional UV map induces an extra draw call.
 This is simply **not true**.

 While *UV maps do have a cost*, it’s not as drastic as often suggested.
-The main impact is on the **mesh's memory footprint**: *two 16-bit floats per vertex per UV map*, in *Unreal Engine* at least, unless '*full precision UVs*' are enabled, in which case the cost increases to *two 32-bit floats per vertex per UV map*.
+The main impact is on the **mesh's memory footprint**: *two 16-bit floats per vertex per UV map*, in *Unreal Engine* at least, unless '*full precision UVs*' is enabled, in which case the cost increases to *two 32-bit floats per vertex per UV map*.

 The increased memory footprint can be easily predicted.
 For example, for a mesh with 400 vertices, adding one UV map results in an additional 1.6 kilobytes of memory.
 This can be measured and confirmed in *Unreal Engin*e using the Size Map feature.

 While an increased memory footprint does have some impact on memory bandwidth sooner or later, that's about it.
 Adding an extra UV map to a static mesh is unlikely to cause a measurable performance impact.
 However, using 8 UV maps on all your assets could tell a different story.
 If you need that many UV maps to store arbitrary data, one might question whether UV maps are the best medium for storing this data.

-> [!IMPORTANT]
+> [!WARNING]
 > In most game engines, including *Unreal Engine*, there’s a hard limit on the number of UV maps: 8 for static meshes and 4 for skeletal meshes.

 ### III.3 UV Precision

 In most game engines, for performance purposes and to save memory, **UVs are stored as 16-bit floats**.

 16-bit floats provide *sufficient precision for everyday tasks*, such as sampling 4K textures, and allow for positive and negative values across a wide range.
-However, when storing arbitrary data in UVs, 16 bits may not provide enough precision.
+However, when storing arbitrary data in UVs, 16 bits may not provide enough precision (this is discussed in greater details [further down below](#compendium).
 In such cases, 32-bit UVs can be enabled in most game engines.
 In *Unreal Engine*, this is exposed through the '*full precision UVs*' option in the static mesh editor.

 ### III.4 Lightmap UV